 In summary, blended learning and education technology can offer huge advantages for students, educators and their institutions.
 Giving students control over at least some of their learning means they can absorb information in a way and at a pace that best suits them.
 Instructors tell us the approach also encourages students to take more responsibility for their learning.
 For faculty and institutions, tailoring expensive educator and lab time to students’ level of competency is an efficiency and quality gain – and usually makes the teaching more enjoyable.
 As a final point, the personalization intrinsic to blended learning ultimately puts students at the center of their learning.
 That’s what makes us excited to offer SIMTICS as part of an excellent learning experience.

-Cherry Vanderbeke is CEO of SIMTICS, an interactive learning company that provides web based simulations for allied health and clinical procedures.
-SIMTICS offers interactive digital simulation-based resources that assist sonography, radiographic technology, dental assisting and medical assisting college programs and students.
+SimTutor is an interactive learning company that provides web based simulations for allied health and clinical procedures through its SIMTICS interactive eLearning library.
+SIMTICS modules are available to assist with teaching and learning sonography, radiographic technology, dental assisting, medical assisting, medical procedures, and medical ultrasound.